CCA Global Partners: Businesses under the CCA Global umbrella

-Flooring America & Flooring Canada: Flooring America and the American Heart Association's Go Red for Women joined together in 2006.
+Flooring America & Flooring Canada: Flooring America and the American Heart Association's Go Red for Women joined in 2006.
 In 2013, Flooring America started Pets for Patriots Sponsorship.

 InCarpets: InCarpets of Queensland, Australia became the first non-North American company to receive a license to become part of the CCA Global cooperative.
 The 26 stores of InCarpets joined in 1994.

 International Design Guild: In 1995, the International Design Guild was launched.
 It supports businesses in the interior design industry.

 Lionsbridge Contractor Group: The Lionsbridge Contractors Group was established in 2012 by CCA Global Partners to bring together insurance companies, contractors and insurance policy holders.

 CCA for Social Good: Formed in 2008, this company was formed to create smart systems for non-profit and childcare organizations.
 It services more than ten thousand childcare centers.

 Innovia Co-op (formerly COBO): Innovia Co-op is a cooperative of homeowner association and management companies that are independently owned.
 It was founded in 2012.